opensumi/docs/docs/develop/sample/use-service-by-di.en.md

 order: 5
 ---

 DI (Dependency Injection) is one of the core mechanisms of OpenSumi framework.
-Through DI, we can easily achieve the decoupling of dependencies and reuse of services.
-[Dependency Injection](../basic-design/dependence-injector) .
+By using DI, we can easily achieve the decoupling of dependencies and reuse of services.
+For more details, please see [Dependency Injection](../basic-design/dependence-injector) .

 This section will start from use cases.
 Rgister `ITodoService` service When you are using the `IMessageService` service offered by the framework.
 Todo items switch state to display handover information.